Scale Your Localization with GitHub Actions

 git push -u origin setup/localization-workflow

-- Add new secret:
+- Add a new secret named

 LINGODOTDEV_API_KEY